biopython/biopython.github.io/wiki/Reading_from_unix_pipes.md

 SeqIO.convert(sys.stdin, "fastq-solexa", sys.stdout, "fastq")
 ```

-Pipes are a feature of the command line that enable the stdout output of
+Pipes are a feature of the command line that enable the `stdout` output of
-a program or command to be directed to the stdin input of another
+a program or command to be directed to the `stdin` input of another
 command or program.
 For example, the following shell command can be used
 to extract the compressed sequence and pipe it to the script
-(solexa2sanger\_fq.py).
+(`solexa2sanger_fq.py`).

 ``` bash
 gunzip -c some_solexa.fastq.gz | python solexa2sanger_fq.py
 ```

-This will write the sequence in Sanger FASTQ format to stdout - in this
+This will write the sequence in Sanger FASTQ format to `stdout` - in this
 case the screen.

 Redirection is similar to using pipes, but instead of directing the
 output of one program to the input of another, redirection redirects the
-contents of a file to a program's stdin, and/or the output of a
+contents of a file to a program's `stdin`, and/or the output of a
-program's stdout to a file.
-In this example, the python script is fed
+program's `stdout` to a file.
+In this example, the Python script is fed
 its data redirected from an input file, and the output which would have
 been printed to screen is instead redirected to an output file: